dangaiden/blog/content/post/2021/Kubernetes-the-hard-way-but-on-prem-part1.md

   - cka
 ---

+# DISCLAIMER

+>I decided to not continue with this due to the huge implications that will be to do everything in VMs, basically, a lot of time should be invested and I miscalculated it too much.
+Therefore, this will be probably the first and only post about these series.

 # Context

-> DISCLAIMER: I decided to not continue with this due to the huge implications that will be to do everything in VMs, baed.sically, a lot of time should be invest

 In order to practice for the CKA exam, it is recommended to perform the famous [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way#kubernetes-the-hard-way) by Kelsey Hightower.